The International Centre for Heat and Mass Transfer (ICHMT) is pleased to announce

 The symposium will take place in the Titania Hotel in Athens.
 The Titania Athens hotel is surrounded by the most important monuments of the Grecian History, such as the Acropolis, the New Museum of Acropolis, the Parliament, the Archaeological Museum, and the National Library.
 It is located within a short distance to theaters, modern shops and city malls, offering its guests a wide variety of sightseeing and entertainment choices.
 For more information about the hotel please click on the name above.

 All reservations at Titania Hotel must be made through the ICHMT Secretariat to obtain the symposium discount rates.
-In order to reserve room(s) please use the Accommodation Form.

 The standard room charges are in Euros per day (bed and breakfast) are: